Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Vroom/readme.txt

    ====================
    POST-INSTALL ACTIONS
    ====================
-   If in your system does not assemblies `msvcr110.dll` and `msvcp140.dll`, then download and install the Visual C++ Redistributable Packages for Visual Studio 2012 (https://www.microsoft.com/en-us/download/details.aspx?id=30679) and 2015 (https://www.microsoft.com/en-us/download/details.aspx?id=53840).
+   If in your system does not have the assemblies `msvcr110.dll` and `msvcp140.dll`, then download and install the Visual C++ Redistributable Packages for Visual Studio 2012 (https://www.microsoft.com/en-us/download/details.aspx?id=30679) and 2015 (https://www.microsoft.com/en-us/download/details.aspx?id=53840).